Swimm-Demo/pytorch-autodocs-demo/.swm/inlining-process-overview.7eoikrem.sw.md

 ## Parsing Function Schema

-The `parseSchema` function parses a function schema from a string, ensuring that the schema is correctly interpreted and can be used for optimization and analysis.
+The <SwmToken path="/torch/csrc/jit/frontend/function_schema_parser.cpp" pos="416:2:2" line-data="FunctionSchema parseSchema(const std::string&amp; schema, bool allow_typevars) {">`parseSchema`</SwmToken> function parses a function schema from a string, ensuring that the schema is correctly interpreted and can be used for optimization and analysis.

 ```c++
 FunctionSchema parseSchema(const std::string& schema, bool allow_typevars) {